10 Best RV Memberships: Reviewed by a Full-Time RVer

 The Details

 Thousand Trails is the most popular RV park membership as they offer FREE camping for members.
-The basic membership, also known as a zone pass, retails for $670 and includes free camping within a specific region of the country.
+The basic membership, also known as a zone pass, retails for $755 and includes free camping within a specific region of the country.

 Members can also add the Trails Collection, which adds more than 100 affiliated campgrounds across the country to your plan.

-Thousand Trails members can camp up to 14 days in one RV park for free.
+Thousand Trails members can camp for up to 14 days in one RV park for free.
 If you stay four nights or more in a campground, you must wait seven days before camping at another Thousand Trails park.

 Christina’s Review